nix-rust/nix/README.md

 ## Supported Platforms

-nix target support consists of two tiers.
+nix target support consists of three tiers.
 While nix attempts to support all platforms supported by [libc](https://github.com/rust-lang/libc), only some platforms are actively supported due to either technical or manpower limitations.
 Support for platforms is split into three tiers: